-Earn credit through previous classes and educational experiences from other colleges or the Armed Forces.
-Upon completion of the transfer credit evaluation, students will receive a report illustrating how the accepted transfer credit applies to their chosen program of study.
+If you've earned credit through previous classes from other colleges and educational experiences in the Armed Forces, you may be eligible for transfer to DMACC.
+Through a transfer credit evaluation, students will receive a report illustrating how the accepted transfer credit applies to their chosen program of study.
 The acceptance and use of transfer credit is subject to limitations in accordance with the educational procedures of the College.

 Transferring credit to DMACC